-- 4 Exams (60%)
+- Exams (60%)

-- All exams will be given in class only (face-to-face) and required a password for accessing the exam.
+- All exams will be given online on the Moodle.

 - Laboratory Assignments (40%)

-Please use this Grading Distribution to calculate your Final grade, do not use Moodle Final grade because it may not be the same as Grading Distribution calculation.
+Please use this Grading Distribution to calculate your final grade, do not use Moodle Final grade because it may not be the same as Grading Distribution calculation.